lsst-dm/dm_dev_guide/jenkins/getting-started.rst

 ##############################
-Jenkins ci.lsst.codes Overview
+Jenkins Overview
 ##############################

-Data Management operates a Jenkins continuous integration cluster at https://ci.lsst.codes.
+Data Management operates a Jenkins continuous integration cluster at `jenkins-root`_.
 You will typically use Jenkins to run the ``stack-os-matrix`` job to build and run unit tests in the LSST Stack as part of `DM's development workflow <processes/workflow.rst>`_.
 See :doc:`/stack/jenkins-stack-os-matrix` for details.

 Logging in
 ==========

-Log into Jenkins by visiting https://ci.lsst.codes and authenticate with your GitHub credentials.
+Log into Jenkins by visiting `jenkins-root`_ and authenticate with your GitHub credentials.
-Any member of the `lsst`_, `lsst-dm`_, or `lsst-sqre`_ GitHub organizations is authorized to use https://ci.lsst.codes.
+Any member of the `lsst`_, `lsst-dm`_, or `lsst-sqre`_ GitHub organizations is authorized to use `jenkins-root`_.
 See the :doc:`/team/onboarding` for more information.

 Using the Jenkins dashboard
 ===========================

-This section summarizes how to use the Jenkins dashboard, which is the first view you see when browsing to https://ci.lsst.codes.
+This section summarizes how to use the Jenkins dashboard, which is the first view you see when browsing to `jenkins-root`_.
 `Jenkins's own dashboard documentation <https://jenkins.io/doc/book/blueocean/dashboard/>`_ provides additional information.

 Browsing Jenkins jobs
 ---------------------

-From https://ci.lsst.codes, you see a listing of Jenkins jobs.
+From `jenkins-root`_, you see a listing of Jenkins jobs.
 Each job fulfills a different purpose, see :ref:`jenkins-jobs`.

 To access a job, click on the job's name.